Consultation has concluded

 After having viewed the Grand Pacific Walk - Austinmer Consultation Plan the answer to the question below is not apparent: Are pedestrians able to access the southern side of Little Austi Beach from the cement footpath in Glastonbury Gardens to the west of LHD?
 This is a well -used path, hence its recent upgrade, and it is important that no barrier is in place to prevent direct access to Little Austi Beach from Glastonbury Gardens

-Timk asked 12 months ago
+Timk asked about 1 year ago

 There will be gaps in the fence to allow for access to the beach.
 The location of the gaps will be determined during the detailed design and will factor in the existing routes to the beach.